junosan/Sibyl/README.md

 - Compile `reshape_dataset` from `$ROOT/Sibyl/src/reshape_dataset`
   - choose the Reshaper in `reshape_dateset.cc`
   - `make clean`, then `make`
-  - may need to correct the library paths in `Makefile`
 - Run `$ROOT/Sibyl/run/reshape_dataset/reshape.sh` after setting paths in the script file
+  - this assumes data prepared as specified in **Preparing data** section above
 - Run `$ROOT/Sophia/run/train_0.sh`
   - neural net structure is configured directly in `$ROOT/Sophia/src/train.py`
   - similar to above, multiple training sessions can be run in sequence or in